 Then I looked back at the hellebore.
 "They call this a rose?"
 I said.

 My elderly friend looked at me sternly.
-'When it's the only flower in the middle of a winter drought, it's a rose,' she said.
+"When it's the only flower in the middle of a winter drought, it's a rose," she said simply.

 She was right.
 Hellebores are (almost) indestructible and by the middle of the next cold dry winter I was looking at the bunch of greenish pewter flowers on the kitchen table with affection.

 Hellebore flowers last… and last… and last, both in a vase and on the plant.